henrywu2019/BentoML/docs/source/deployment/aws_sagemaker.rst

     my-first-sagemaker-deployment  dev                    aws-sagemaker  running   15 minutes and 21.14 seconds

 Removing Sagemaker deployment is as easy as deploying one.
-BentoML will remove any related resources from AWS as well.
+Kappa will remove any related resources from AWS as well.

 .. code-block:: bash